Covid-19 Appendix to Safeguarding Policy

 In addition, the following groups have specific arrangements around contact and support from the school.

 - Children of critical workers who may attend school if no safe alternative arrangements can be made.

-- Children at home – work packs sent home with regular updates provided via the school website.
+- Children at home – Remote learning available, work packs can be sent home with regular updates provided via the school website.

 The plans in respect of each child in these groups will be reviewed regularly.

-School will be open over Easter.
+School will be open during holiday periods if advised by the Government.
 Emergency details of Social Care, Early Help Offer and local charities will be published on the website

 The school is following the attendance guidance issued by government.
 Where a child is expected and does not arrive the school will follow our attendance procedure and make contact with the family.
 If contact is not possible by 9:30am the DSL must be informed.
 The DSL will attempt a range of methods to contact the parent but if necessary will arrange a home visit by the school or another appropriate agency.
 A risk assessment will be undertaken to consider how best to manage the implications of COVID-19 alongside other risks perceived to the child.
 The risk of COVID-19 does not override the duty on the school to ensure children and young people are safe.

 These arrangements will only be in place for children who have enrolled and are eligible for Emergency Childcare.
 For all other children school is closed.

 The pressures on children and their families at this time are significant.
 There will be heightened awareness of family pressures through being contained in a small area, poverty, and financial or health anxiety.
 These areas should be considered in the setting of any work for children to undertake at home (including recognising the impact of online learning – see below).
 Staff will be aware of the mental health of both children and their parents and carers, informing the DSL about any concerns.